alleeclark/test-git2consul/README.md

-This is a repo simply for testing go-git2consul
+Tasshis is a repo simply for testing go-git2consul